 For the past two years since I started this food blog, I have joined the St. Paddy’s Day Parade hosted by The Daily Spud.
 This year, the parade is taking a break but our celebration continues.
-I prepared soda bread and corned beef as I have done so for the past several years.
-A Facebook fan mentioned colcannon and it piqued my interest.
-When I saw the recipe over at Wives with Knives, I had to give it a try.
-I knew Cathy’s colcannon recipe must be good as it is from her great grandmother.
+I prepared Soda Bread and Corned Beef and Cabbage as I have done so for the past several years.
+A Facebook fan mentioned Colcannon and it piqued my interest.
+When I saw the recipe over at Wives with Knives, I knew I had to give it a try.
+Cathy’s Colcannon recipe is a good one from her great grandmother.

 - 6 green onions, thinly sliced

 - Salt and pepper

 - 1½ lbs (675g) potatoes, peeled and cubed

 - ½ cup (120ml) warm milk